 Frequently asked questions

-Our confined space courses are accredited and certified by a range of external bodies including; EU Skills, CITB, and City & Guilds.
+Our confined space courses are accredited and certified by City & Guilds.
 We work closely with City & Guilds to create the qualifications for confined spaces – including the standards for confined space entry and rescue.

-These accreditations mean we are subject to annual audits by awarding bodies, for each accredited course we offer.
+This accreditation means we are subject to annual audits by the awarding body for each accredited course we offer.

 No.